-In today’s age of the selfie, photo sharing programs and Internet photo albums, it’s hard to believe that there was a time when a person might only have been photographed once in a lifetime.
+Photography has come a long way in the past 200 years.
+It’s hard to believe in today’s age of the selfie, photo sharing apps and Internet photo albums that there was a time when a person might only have been photographed once in a lifetime.

-We forget that not that long ago, digital cameras, one-hour film processing, 35 mm film and the Polaroids were state of the art technology.
+We forget that not that long ago, digital cameras, one-hour film processing, 35mm film and Polaroids were state of the art technology.

 A Short History of Photography

 The first successful photography appeared in the 1820s.
 The photographs took days to develop.

 It wasn’t until 1839, with the introduction of the daguerreotype, that photos could be processed much faster, and photography became a practical activity.
 However, exposure time was still very long, and subjects had to sit still for several minutes.
 This is why some subjects appear blurry in old photographs and why no one smiled.

 Daguerreotypes used glass plates, not film.
 The photographs were expensive, and most people didn’t have the funds to be photographed often.
 Some weren’t photographed until death.

 Many improvements followed, including color photography, and in 1884 film was introduced.
 Modern photography was born.